vmware/vmware-aria-operations-integration-sdk/README.md

 ### Prerequisites

-Note: Currently the SDK does not support Windows.

 #### Requirements
 The SDK requires a few prerequisites:
 * Docker 20.10.13 or later.
 Earlier versions of 20.10 may also work, but updating to the latest stable version is recommended.